Balanced Magic beat Hawks, end 3-game skid

 Nikola Vucevic added 24 points, making 10 of 15 shots, and had nine rebounds and nine assists for the Magic.
 Evan Fournier scored 22 points, and Terrence Ross came off the bench to score 21.
 The Magic had a great night from the perimeter.
 They shot 18-for-38 (47.4 percent) on 3-point attempts, with Ross hitting five and Vucevic nailing four.

-Orlando grabbed a seven-point lead when Fournier drove for a layup with 4:06 to go in in the third quarter.
-However, Atlanta came back to tie the game at 87-87 on Dedmon's three-point play, then took the lead on the next possession when Cam Reddish made a 3-pointer.
-Atlanta led 96-89 at the end of three quarters, but Orlando produced the last four points of the period.
+Orlando grabbed a seven-point lead when Fournier drove for a layup with 4:06 to go in the third quarter.
+However, Atlanta came back to tie the score at 87-87 on Dedmon's three-point play, then took the lead on the next possession when Cam Reddish made a 3-pointer.
+Atlanta led 96-93 at the end of three quarters, but Orlando produced the last four points of the period.

 The Magic outscored the Hawks 13-5 to start the fourth quarter and took a 106-101 lead on three consecutive dunks, the last two by James Ennis III in his first game with the team since being acquired in a deadline trade with the Philadelphia 76ers.
-Atlanta got to within one point four times but could never regain the lead.
+Atlanta got within one point four times but could never regain the lead.
 Both teams play again on Wednesday.
-Atlanta travels to Cleveland, while Orlando hosts Detroit.
+Atlanta travels to Cleveland to face the Cavaliers, while Orlando hosts the Detroit Pistons.
 It will be the final game for each team before the All-Star break.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)